-Swine cells could power artificial liverFebruary 27th, 2013 in Medical research /
+Swine cells could power artificial liverFebruary 27, 2013 in Medicine & Health / Medical research

 Chronic or acute, liver failure can be deadly.
 Toxins take over, the skin turns yellow and higher brain function slows.